boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 |      14 | 12.7 GB | **62–63 tok/s**  |
 |      16 | 12.1 GB | **59–60 tok/s**  |
 |      18 | 11.3 GB | **57–59 tok/s**  |

+When the model is CPU-offloaded, MTP provides only a modest improvement because the CPU/PCIe path becomes a dominant part of the inference cost.

 # Tested Models